Graph cuts always find a global optimum for Potts models (with a catch): Preliminaries

 where $L(G)$ is the \emph{local polytope} defined by relaxing all the integrality constraints above from $\{0,1\}$ to $[0,1]$.
 In general, $M(G)$ is a strict subset of $L(G)$.
 The first two sets of constraints are called \emph{marginalization constraints}, and ensure the edge variables $x_{uv}(i,j)$ locally match the ``marginals'' $x_u(i)$ and $x_v(j)$.
 The third set consists of \emph{normalization} constraints that ensure the $x_u$ variables sum to 1.
 Note that there are some redundant constraints in this formulation.
 In the LP relaxation, the variables $x_u(i)$, $x_{uv}(i,j)$ correspond to potentially \emph{fractional} labelings of $G$, since we only have that $\sum_i x_u(i) = 1$.

 We refer to \eqref{eqn:local-lp} as the \emph{local LP relaxation} of the MAP inference problem.
-This relaxation has been widely studied \citep{sontag2010approximate, wainwright2008graphical}, including in the context of stability and the ferromagnetic Potts model \citep{KleinbergTardos02, LanSonVij18, LanSonVij19}. \fxnote{put refs in better context} Many algorithms for approximate MAP inference can be related to this relaxation (e.g., MPLP \citep{globerson2008fixing} performs coordinate ascent in its dual), but we only use it here as a tool in our analysis.
+This relaxation has been widely studied \citep{sontag2010approximate, wainwright2008graphical}, including in the context of stability and the ferromagnetic Potts model \citep{KleinbergTardos02, LanSonVij18, LanSonVij19, LanRedSonVij21}. \fxnote{put refs in better context} Many algorithms for approximate MAP inference can be related to this relaxation (e.g., MPLP \citep{globerson2008fixing} performs coordinate ascent in its dual), but we only use it here as a tool in our analysis.
 We say that \eqref{eqn:local-lp} is \emph{tight} on an instance of the MAP inference problem if there exists a vertex of $M(G)$ that is a solution to \eqref{eqn:local-lp}.
 This optimal vertex must correspond to an exact MAP labeling.

 In this work, we focus on the \emph{ferromagnetic Potts model}, where the pairwise terms $\theta_{uv}(i,j) = w_{uv}\mathbb{I}[i\ne j]$, with $w_{uv} \ge 0$.
+That is, the cost of an edge only depends on whether the labels of its endpoints match.
+While seemingly simple, this model is popular in practice (for example, it accounts for several of the instances studied in \citet{kappes2015comparative}).
 We still use $\theta_{uv}(i,j)$ in what follows for notational convenience, but in the rest of our results, we assume $\theta_{uv}(i,j)$ takes this form.
-MAP inference in the Potts model is also called \emph{uniform metric labeling} \citep{KleinbergTardos02}.
-MAP inference in the ferromagnetic Potts model is still NP-hard for variable $k \ge 3$, even when $G$ is planar \citep{dahlhaus1992complexity}.
+MAP inference in this model is also called \emph{uniform metric labeling} \citep{KleinbergTardos02}, and it is NP-hard for variable $k \ge 3$, even when $G$ is planar \citep{dahlhaus1992complexity}.

 We often use the same symbol $x$ to refer to both a vertex of $M(G)$, referencing the values $x_u(i)$, $x_{uv}(i,j)$, and to a labeling of $G$, referencing $x(u)$.
 This is justified because these two objects are in one-to-one correspondence.
 For example, we write the objective value of a labeling $x: V\to [k]$ as $\dot{\theta}{x}$.
-We also define the \emph{Hamming distance} between two labelings $x$ and $x'$ as:
+We also define the (normalized) \emph{Hamming distance} between two labelings $x$ and $x'$ as: